SungardAS/aws-services/billingalert/README.md

       <profile> is optional

-  > create a stack using 'billing_alert.cfn' for each account to monitor
+  > create a CloudFormation stack using 'billing_alert.cfn' for each account to monitor

 ## How To Test